Almonte, Spain: Aquifer, rivers and drainage basins

-Aquifer Almonte-Marismas is the most extensive one in the province, covering more than 2,800 km^{2} and being up to 150 m (492 ft) in depth and, therefore, the main water source of the Doñana National Park.
+Aquifer Almonte-Marismas is the most extensive one in the province, covering more than 2,800 km2 and being up to 150 m in depth and, therefore, the main water source of the Doñana National Park.
 It's a porous detrital system formed around 11 million years ago, during the Tortonian (late Miocene).
 It has both unconfined and confined areas under the marshes.
 Clay layers alternate with detrital ones covering a deep blue marl layer that lies beneath.

 It belongs both to the Guadalquivir and the Atlantic Ocean drainage basins, has no saltwater intrusion and provides watering for 22,000 hectares of crops.
 There are three main rivers and a lake in Almonte: Santa María, La Rocina, Madre de las Marismas and lake Santa Olalla.
 The first one flows from the northwestern part of the territory, next to local road HU-4200, as an extension of streams El Saltillo and Rioseco.
 It bypasses the main town of Almonte by its west side and goes on to the south until it merges into river La Palmosa, which flows into the main marsh of El Rocío.
 La Rocina has its roots in the westernmost part of Almonte's territory and serves as main source for the above-mentioned marsh.

 The marsh gets full between October and July, being merely a wetland or even a meadow during the driest months.
 This mass of water connects to the southeast to a river called Madre de las Marismas, which flows into Guadiamar, a tributary to main river Guadalquivir.
 Finally, Santa Olalla lake is barely 2 km from the Atlantic shore, in the dunes of Doñana National Park.
 Several centuries ago, there were dozens of rivers and streams in Almonte, like San Bartolomé, after which the homonym prehistoric settlement was named.
 The regional government has considered all the above-mentioned bodies of water flooding risk areas.

 The main river mouth, which connects to the eastern part of the main marsh is forming a shoal that has threatened it over the last decades and may bring about the complete siltation of the marsh, one of the main emblems of Almonte.
 That's why the local government has lately been denouncing this situation.